 The Difference between Blended and Online with Webinars Delivery Modes

-There are two delivery mode options to study facilities management courses in Portobello Institute.
+There are two blended learning delivery mode options to study courses in Portobello Institute.

-Blended learning offers you the opportunity to study with lectures delivered on-line at the weekends.
-This condensed scheduling is specifically designed to fit into your life as a working facilities management professional.
+Blended learning offers you the opportunity to study with lectures delivered on-site at the weekends.

 Online with Webinars – you will not be required to attend on-site lectures if you are enrolled on a course with this delivery mode.
 All lectures are delivered online and are recorded so you can catch-up later.

-This is a blended learning course delivered over 3 academic semesters with supported seminars held during scheduled weekends.
-This Masters Programme consists of seven modules.
+Each semester is 4 months in duration.
 You will complete three modules in semester one, three in semester two and during your final semester you will complete your industry capstone project.

-Each semester has 3 one day seminars designed to support the student complete the modules scheduled for that semester.
-Seminars are generally held on a Saturday from 10am to 4pm.
+Each semester has 3 * 1 day webinars designed to support the student complete the module, assessments and engage in live case studies with our experienced industry professional tutors.
+Webinars are held on a Saturday from 10am to 4pm.